kyma-project/istio/docs/user/troubleshooting/03-70-reconciliation-fails-on-istio-install.md

 ## Symptoms

 - The Istio Ingress Gateway Deployment, Istiod Deployment, or istio-cni-node DaemonSets are not getting up
-- Something new is stuck in the pod, and does not get up
+- A non-default container is present in any of the above, and cannot start
-- Istio Module Operator return error on Istio Install phase
+- Istio Custom Resource is in Error state

 ## Causes

-- The Istio Ingress Gateway Deployment, Istiod Deployment, or istio-cni-node DaemonSets pods template is modified, the new container is injected.
-The new container cannot get up in the pod for some reason, so the pod does not have status Running, and the install phase of the reconciliation fails.
+- The Istio Ingress Gateway Deployment, Istiod Deployment, or istio-cni-node DaemonSets might have a container injected by an outside component, for example with a mutating webhook.
+If the new container cannot start for any reason, the pod will not get to a Running state, failing Istio module reconciliation.

 ## Remedy